FrandsenGroup/beams/README.md

 ![beams logo](https://github.com/aPeter1/BEAMS/blob/assets/adjusting_values_example.gif)

 There are five values you can adjust for each histogram.
+In order to move those values across the plot with your mouse, you need to have the radio button next to that value selected.

 ###### Background Start/End
 These values define the section of the histogram which will be used to calculate the background radiation of the run.